 - JOHN 6:5-6 When Jesus then lifted up his eyes, and saw a great company come unto him, he saith unto Philip, Whence shall we buy bread, that these may eat?
 And this he said to prove [peirazo] him: for he himself knew what he would do.

 Of course Yeshua was in no way tempting Philip to sin with this question.
 He was simply testing him, examining him to see where his head was, to see how much he had learned from their previous experiences.
 Evidently then, if the sense of peirasmos is to test someone, to see where their strengths and weaknesses lie, to learn how they have grown or declined, then that trial or test can be informative and helpful.
-But if the sense of peirasmos is to tempt them, to cause them to fall and turn away from the true way, then in that case the tempter is only interested in seeing them fail.
+But if the sense of peirasmos is to tempt them in hopes of causing them to fall and turn away from the true way, then in that case the tempter is only interested in seeing them fail.